-The general terrain of FMU ranges from moderate to steep landscape.
-At a glance whole of the FMU area bears the steep landscape but in reality, the middle and uppermost portion of FMU has the gentle slope.
-The terrain in some compartment is gentle but in most of the compartments, steep and rocky outcrops are very prominent.
-The total area of FMU is 9155.72 ha and the net production area is only 4646.41 ha.
-About 1948.94 ha of the total area are delineated as soil protection (slope above 100%).
+The general terrain of FMU ranges from gentle slope to steep landscape.
+The terrain most of the compartment is gentle but, in some compartments, which are located in alpine areas and above Issuna has steep and rocky outcrops.
+The total area of FMU is 15803 ha and the net production area is only 4272.60 ha.
+About 1148.79 ha of the total area are delineated as soil protection (slope above 100%).
 The uppermost portion of the FMU is devoid of any tree stand; those areas are either blank or bear alpine grass.
 Elevation of FMU ranges from 2200 m above sea level at the valley bottom to 4000 m above sea level at the ridge top.
 The rock of is of Paro formation.
 This formation is characterized by mica-schist, quartzite-schist, calc-silicate, graphite schist, marble etc.